moiph/ub3r-b0t-docs/articles/faq.md

 ## How do I change the command prefix?
 You can change the bot's command prefix in the admin panel.

-## I'm getting an error about "Shared search limit reached for the day.
-Provide your own API key in the admin panel to maintain limits for your own server"
+## I'm getting an error about "shared search limits"
-Some commands talk to external APIs which require application keys.
+Some commands may return an error message about "Shared search limit reached for the day.
+Provide your own API key in the admin panel to maintain limits for your own server".
+These talk to external APIs which require application keys.
 The default ones used by UB3R-B0T hit their limits very quickly.
 You need to go to the admin panel and follow the instructions in the commands section to add your own keys.